-The BOI has designated 20 activities under the Investment Promotion Act as priority activities of special importance and benefit to the country that are entitled to the maximum benefit of eleven years corporate income tax exemption without any cap.
-These are:
+The BOI has designated 22 activities under the Investment Promotion Act as priority activities of special importance and benefit to the country that are entitled to the maximum benefit of eleven years corporate income tax exemption without any cap.
+These are as follows:

-- Economic plantations (except eucalyptus) - Creative design services and product development - Manufacture of high-risk or high-technology medical devices, or medical devices that are commercialised from public sector research or collaborative public/private sector research - Manufacture of automation machinery and/or automation equipment with engineering design, including automation system integration and control system configuration - Manufacture of train or train carriages with engineering design - Manufacture of aircraft frames, parts of frames and other important parts, e.g. engines, propellers, and electronic equipment
+- Economic plantations (except eucalyptus) - · Creative design services and product development - Manufacture of high-risk or high-technology medical devices, or medical devices that are commercialised from public sector research or collaborative public/private sector research - Manufacture of automation machinery and/or automation equipment with engineering design, including automation system integration and control system configuration - Manufacture of train or train carriages with engineering design - Manufacture of aircraft frames, parts of frames and other important parts, e.g. engines, propellers, and electronic equipment - Manufacture of aerospace devices and equipment, such as those related to rockets, spacecraft, space vehicles, propulsion units and auxiliary equipment, etc. - Manufacture of aerospace operating systems such as search, detection, navigation, guidance, aeronautical, nautical and instruments, etc.

-- Manufacture of aerospace devices and equipment, such as those related to rockets, spacecraft, space vehicles, propulsion units and auxiliary equipment, etc.
+- Manufacture and/or repair of unmanned systems for national defence and parts used in the manufacture and/or repair

-- Manufacture of aerospace operating systems such as search, detection, navigation, guidance, aeronautical, nautical and instruments, etc.
+- Manufacture and/or repair of weapons and exercise-facilitating equipment for national defence and parts, e.g. simulation and virtual training systems such as virtual training facilitating systems for combat vehicles, personal weapon and unit weapon training field systems

 - Electronic design, specifically micro-electronic design and embedded system design

 - Software, specifically embedded and high value-added software development

 - Refuse derived fuel

 - Energy service company: ESCO

-- Industrial estate on food innovation, science and technology park, software park, data centre and innovation incubation centre
+- Industrial estate for food innovation, science and technology park, software park, data centre and innovation incubation centre

 - Cloud service

-- Research and development
+- · Research and development

 - Biotechnology

 - Engineering design

 - Scientific laboratories

 - Calibration services

-- Training centres according to the approval of the BOI.
+- · Training centres according to the approval of the BOI.